Ari Fahimi, Editor in Chief

 Winnie (she/her) is a third-year double major in business economics and statistics, with a minor in film and television.
 The research topics she is interested in include behavioral economics or finance, and film and social change.
 Her hobbies are baking, design and drawing.
 She joined Aleph in the spring of her first year at UCLA.
 She loves Aleph because it provides a great platform for UCLA undergraduates concentrating on social science to publish their own academic research work.
 Here she met a bunch of like-minded people to make this warm family better and better.

 Leika (she/her) is a fourth-year political science (American Politics) major with a minor in film & television.
 Her interests vary from Japanese politics, UK politics, the study of right-wing media, to Internet culture and food culture.
 She wants to thank everyone who has and will submit their research to Aleph for contributing to the journal, the greater UCLA community, and (as corny as it sounds) the world.

-Eva (Yanqin) Li, Website Manager, Blog Manager
+Eva (Yanqin) Li, Website Manager, Chief Blog Editor

 Eva (she/her) is a third-year psychology major intending to minor in professional writing.
 Her interests include spreading awareness for mental illnesses especially eating disorders as well as creative writing.
 She joined Aleph in her second year and continues to work here because she appreciates the supportive environment and how intelligent and approachable every member is.